 Before establishing this Policy, the Council undertook a consultation exercise, which aimed to take account of the opinions of all who could be affected by the legislation.
-This consultation period took place from the [start date] until the [end date].
-During this time, all the comments we received have helped to shape this Policy Statement.
-This Policy Statement will be reviewed at least every five years and was agreed by the Council's Licensing and Gambling Committee on the [agreed date], was published on the [publish date] and came into force on the [policy start date].
+The consultation took place from the 22nd June 2012 until the 17th September 2012 and has helped to shape this final version of the Policy.
+This Policy Statement will be reviewed at least every five years.
+It was agreed by the Council's Licensing and Gambling Committee on the 23rd October 2012 and by full Council on the 19th December 2012.
+This Policy Statement was published on the 7th January 2013 and came into force on the 11th February 2013.